yashtikakakkar/YouTube_Ad_Skipper/README.md

 4. Make sure the Developer Mode (top right) is turned on.
 5. Click on "Load Unpacked" and select the downloaded repository folder.
 6. Make sure to select the folder which has the manifest.json file among the others.
-7. Switch the toggle on.
+7. Switch the toggle in the extension card on.
 8. And you're done!
 You're now ready to watch ad-free content on YouTube.

 Enjoy! 💜